We are honored you have chosen Milligan and look forward to guiding you on your journey to activate your VA Educational Benefits.

 In addition, the veteran must have been admitted to Milligan University.
 Still need to apply to the university?
 No problem!

-Enrollment at Milligan University will be reported by the SCO using VA-Once for each fall and spring enrollment period, noting credit hours, start/end dates, tuition, fees, and Yellow Ribbon scholarship amount.
+Enrollment at Milligan University will be reported by the SCO using Enrollment Manager (EM) for each fall, spring, and summer enrollment period, noting credit hours, start/end dates, tuition, fees, and Yellow Ribbon scholarship amount.

 Students receiving VA education benefits must notify the SCO immediately of any changes in hours including adds, drops, and withdrawals from the university.